jeremydaly/data-api-client/README.md

 ### Using native methods directly

-The Data API Client exposes _promisified_ versions of the five RDSDataService methods.
+The Data API Client exposes the five RDSDataClient command methods.
 These are:

 - `batchExecuteStatement`
 - `beginTransaction`